-Exchange differences are recorded, net of their tax effect, within "Valuation Adjustments: Exchange Differences" in the consolidated equity section.
-As at 31 December 2023, Exchange differences amount to 638 thousand euros (11,741 thousand euros in the preceding year).
+The differences in exchange rates that arise from the conversion are recognised net from their fiscal effect under the caption "Adjustment for Changes in Value: Conversion differences" within Net Equity.
+As at 31 December 2024, Exchange differences amount to 3,423 thousand euros (638 thousand euros in the preceding year).

-Annex I to these Consolidated Financial Statements contains the Consolidated Balance Sheet, the Consolidated Income Sheet, the Consolidated Cash Flow and the Consolidated Change in Net Equity Statement for 2023 and 2022, stated in the functional currency.
+Annex I to these Consolidated Financial Statements contains the Consolidated Balance Sheet, the Consolidated Income Sheet, the Consolidated Cash Flow and the Consolidated Change in Net Equity Statement for 2024 and 2023, stated in the functional currency.